BillyFrcs/DrillingEngineeringOperations/APIHydraulicsEquations/README.md

 <h1 align="center">Hydraulics Calculations Summary</h1>

-In this summary, present the results of various American Petroleum Institute (API) hydraulics calculations performed for a drilling operation.
+In this summary, present the results of various American Petroleum Institute (API) hydraulics calculations performed for a drilling rig operations.
 The calculations include pressure drops in different sections of the drilling system, such as the surface line, drill string intervals, and annular intervals.

 <h3 align="">API Hydraulics Equations</h3>